19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Armor Class.md

 - For attacks where contact is important, a roll of 10 or more represents an attack that "hit" the target but was blocked by their armor.
 - Rolls less than 10 represent attacks that missed the target outright.
+- If the target used the dodge [Action](../../Game%20Procedures/Action.md), use 10 + their [Dexterity](../Chosen%20Statistics/Dexterity.md) instead.

-*An unarmored creature's AC is equal to 10.*
+*For reference, an unarmored creature's AC is equal to 10.*